The Dark Whispers

 The streetlights flickered as storm clouds gathered again.
 Sarah parked outside Bellevue Hospital, its old brick walls looking darker than usual.
 Somewhere inside, science and superstition were about to collide.

-And Sarah Chen was walking right into the middle of it. 🌙Blood and Evidence
+And Sarah Chen was walking right into the middle of it. 🌙

 The halls of Bellevue Hospital were too quiet.
 Sarah’s footsteps echoed as she made her way to Dr. Ross’s office.
 The storm outside cast strange shadows through the windows. 🏥